scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/bucket_ingestion_metrics/index.rst

     $ curl http://zenko-instance.net/_/backbeat/api/metrics/ingestion/us-west-video-dailies/all

-where zenko-instance.net is the Zenko server's URL and us-west-video-dailies is the bucket name (location).
+where zenko-instance.net is the |product| server's URL and us-west-video-dailies is the bucket name (location).

 .. toctree::